docQodly/docs/docs/qodlyHeroHandbook/qodlyStudio/webforms/components/components/webform/intro.md

 ---

-### <u>The Webform Component: The Base Container</u>
+### <u>The Webform: The Base Container</u>

 <br />

-Similar to how <span style={{color:'#B174E5',fontWeight: 'bold'}}>QDroid</span> is the guiding force, the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span> component serves as the cornerstone, encapsulating all other elements.
+Similar to how <span style={{color:'#B174E5',fontWeight: 'bold'}}>QDroid</span> is the guiding force, the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span> serves as the cornerstone, encapsulating all other elements.
 It empowers me to fashion a visually striking and interactive homepage.

 With unwavering determination, I commanded <span style={{color:'#B174E5',fontWeight: 'bold'}}>QDroid</span>, proclaiming:
 <Dialog.ChatDialogue>
 	<Dialog.ChatBox />
 	<Dialog.ChatBox
-		content=" QDroid, let's establish the foundation of our website by transforming the Webform component's background image into a captivating representation of myself, the esteemed leader of the heroic Qodly team."
+		content=" QDroid, let's establish the foundation of our website by transforming the Webform's background image into a captivating representation of myself, the esteemed leader of the heroic Qodly team."
 	/>
 	<Dialog.ChatBox isTyping={true} />
 	<Dialog.Phone />